Why does TV coverage of the Masters start so late?

 Established in 1934, the first men’s major of the year is held at Augusta in Georgia, with about 90 of the world’s best golfers battling to pull on the famous green jacket.

-Sky Sports continues to be the exclusive live broadcast partner of the event in the United Kingdom, but while the first golfers will tee off at 12.40pm BST in the opening two rounds, it is not until 7.30pm that viewers will be able to watch every group live.
-In fact, that is after the final group of the day have teed off at 6.45pm BST.
+Sky Sports continues to be the exclusive live broadcast partner of the event in the United Kingdom, but while the first golfers teed off at 12.40pm BST in the opening two rounds, it was not until 7.30pm that viewers were able to watch every group live.
+In fact, that was after the final group of the day have teed off at 6.45pm BST.

 There is ‘featured group’ coverage beforehand where players from a select number of three-balls can be shown but full live coverage won’t be shown until after a number of key players have almost finished their rounds.
 This is due to the organisers of the Masters limiting the amount of live coverage it allows broadcasters to show.